Gauss Sums, Stickelberger's Theorem, and the Gras Conjecture for Ray Class Groups: Gauss Sums and Stickelberger's Theorem for Ray Class Groups

 \section{Gauss Sums and Stickelberger's Theorem for Ray Class Groups}

-The results in this section are applicable to situations when $p \mid [k:\mbb{Q}]$.
-The main goal is to prove \Cref{rayrubin}, a ray class version of a theorem of Rubin which itself generalized a theorem of Thaine.
+We now relax the condition on $p$ so that the results in this section are applicable to situations when $p \mid [k:\mbb{Q}]$.
+The main goal is to prove \Cref{rayrubin}, a ray class version of a theorem of Rubin \cite[Theorem 1.3]{Rubin} (specialized to the case when the base field is $\mbb{Q}$) which itself generalized a theorem of Thaine \cite[Theorem 6]{Thaine}.

 The following lemma will act as an explicit version of Hilbert's Theorem 90 for our purposes. \begin{lemma} Let $\ell$ be a rational prime completely split in $k$.
 For any $\epsilon \in \mfrak{o}_{k(\zeta_{\ell})}^{\times}$ such that $N^{k(\zeta_{\ell})}_k(\epsilon) = 1$, we have that the element